 One more is of course worth mentioning, the original article of Car and Parrinello: Unified Approach for Molecular Dynamics and Density-Functional Theory Phys.
 Rev. Lett.
 55, 2471 – Published 25 November 19856.

-The main ideas of the method is:
+The main ideas of the method are:

 - separate out the electrons and nuclei dynamics, Born–Oppenheimer style